beetbox/pylastfp/README.rst

     The National - Fake Emprire

 This example uses the ``gst_match`` convenience function, which uses Gstreamer to decode audio data.
-This function imports the Gstreamer module when called, so if you don't want to depend on Gstreamer, just don't call this function.
+The function imports the Gstreamer module when called, so if you don't want to depend on Gstreamer, just don't call this function.
-Another similar function called ``mad_match`` imports the pymad module and uses MAD to decode instead of Gstreamer.
+Another similar function called ``mad_match`` instead imports the pymad module and uses MAD to decode instead of Gstreamer.

 If you have your own way of decoding audio, you can use the lower-level interface::

     >>> xml = lastfp.match(apikey, pcmdata, samplerate, time_in_secs)

-Of course, you'll need a PCM stream from any audio you want to fingerprint.
+Of course, you'll need a PCM stream for the audio you want to fingerprint.
 The pcmdata parameter must be an iterable of Python ``str`` or ``buffer`` objects containing PCM data as arrays of C ``short`` (16-bit integer) values.